vladmandic/pigallery/README.md

 ### Configure

-- Edit `data/config.json` for general settings
-  - `server.mediaRoot` must point to a valid folder containing your images, can be a symbolic link
+Create `config.json` using `config.json.sample` as a reference

+    users: must contain at least one valid user to be able to login into application
-  - `users.*.mediaRoot` is a starting point for a user,
+      Note: users.*.mediaRoot is a starting point for a user,
-  can be same as `server.mediaRoot` if you want user to have access to all media files,
+      can be same as server.mediaRoot if you want user to have access to all media files,
-  otherwise it should be the subfolder within `server.mediaRoot`
+      otherwise it should be the subfolder within server.mediaRoot
-  - If you want to run HTTPS server, provide your private key and certificate, otherwise disable by setting port to 0
+    locations: must contain at least one valid location containing images to be analyzed
+      Note: folder is relative to server.mediaRoot
+    server: general section containing following key options: httpPort, httpsPort, http2Port: ports on which to run web server,
+        set to 0 if you want to disable a specific server
+        note that https and http2 require valid SSLKey and SSLCrt
+      allowPWA: should application be installable as progressive web application?
+      authForce: force user authentication or allow anonymous users
+      mediaRoot: must be set to a valid folder. used as a root for any location to be analyzed.
+      defaultLimit: size of initial set of images to set to client before rest is downloaded as a background task
+      forceHTTPS: should any http request be redirected to https?

-- Edit `client/config.js` for image processing settings.
+Optionally edit `client/config.js` for image processing settings
+Key options are:

+    backEnd: 'webgl',        // back-end used by tensorflow for image processing, can be webgl, cpu, wasm
+    floatPrecision: true,    // use 32bit or 16bit float precision
+    maxSize: 780,            // maximum image width or height that will be used for processing before resizing is required
+    renderThumbnail: 230,    // resolution in which to store image thumbnail embedded in result set
+    batchProcessing: 1,      // how many images to process in parallel

+Optionally edit `client/model.js` to select active models
-  - TensorFlow pretrained models can be loaded from a local storage or use provided HTTP locations
+Note that models can be loaded from either local storage or directly from an external http location such as <tfhub.com>
-- Populate your `server.mediaRoot` folder with images you want analyzed and cataloged

 ### Run

 - Run server application using `npm start`
-  - Server uses ESBuild to build distribution in `./dist` and starts ExpressJS HTTP server
+  - Server uses ESBuild to build client distribution in `./dist` and starts HTTP/HTTPS2/HTTP2 server
 - Use your browser to connect to server
-  - By default, web access requires authentication, see `data/config.json` for user configuration
   - Default view is image gallery.
 If there are no processed images, it's blank
-  - Select `Update Database` to start image processing (opens separate browesr window)
+  - Select `User`->`Update DB` to start image processing (opens separate browesr window)
   - Select `Live Video` to play with your webcam or provide mp4 video file

 ## General Notes